laravel/docs/blade.md

         @endif
     @endforeach

-You may also include the condition with the directive declaration in one line:
+You may also include the continuation or break condition within the directive declaration:

     @foreach ($users as $user)
         @continue($user->type == 1)